User Guide

 Dislike how the current list of contacts is displayed?
 Sort the names in alphanumerical order by

-word on the command line.
+typing a single sort word on the command line.

 Warning: